BeeChains/hivemind/index.md

-# HiveMind/ | decentralized search engine optimization where We "Shape Reality" by establishing the "I" as the center of gravity.
-This first of its kind buisness is built on a Handshake(HNS) blockchain root level domain that is dismantling the monopoly in 2021 by Looking Within to the Source, at the root of perception.
-Handshake helps us resolve self sovereignty by allowing true ownership of authentic web space vs. renting a sub-identity on the internet.
+# HiveMind/ | decentralized search engine optimization.
+Handshake(HNS) is the biggest thing since Bitcoin.
+Own web 3.
+We "Shape Reality" by establishing the "I" as the center of gravity.
+Built on a Handshake(HNS) blockchain root level domain directing all to Look Within oneself to the Source, the root of perception.
+Handshake helps us resolve self-sovereign identity by allowing true ownership of authentic web space vs. renting domains on the internet.

 [![image](https://user-images.githubusercontent.com/37987346/101999396-a37e4380-3caa-11eb-8cc6-e61fb53c7855.png)](http://shapereality.innerinetcompany.hns.to/)